Need Help? Give us a call.

 SCORE is a completely free country-wide network of business mentors.
 These mentors volunteer to work with small business owners like you to help them develop and grow business plans.

-If your business targets a small, local market, you’ll definitely want to consider joining the local chamber of commerce.
+If your business targets a small, local market, you’ll definitely want to consider joining the chamber of commerce’s local small business association.
 Signing up with your chamber of commerce might come at a small fee, but it’s well worth the cost.

 Your local chamber of commerce is one of the best small business associations for small businesses that sell B2B—since there’s a shot you’ll find customers through chamber of commerce events.
 As a member, you’ll also have access to professional development workshops, small business newsletters, and FedEx shipping discounts.